sebastianrevuelta/Chess/README.md

 # Vulnerable chess game
-A simple vulnerable Chess Game developed in Java, using also javascript, jsp pages, css and traditional HTTPResquest and HTTPResonse.
+A simple vulnerable Chess Game developed in Java, using also javascript, jsp pages, css and traditional HttpResquest and HttpResonse.
 It uses a mysql database with info of the users.

 ## Steps to deploy the application